zhangzhen/bulk-foodie-pipeline/README.md

 ## Introduction

-**zhangzhen/bulkfoodiepipeline** is a bioinformatics pipeline that ...
+**zhangzhen/bulkfoodiepipeline** is a bioinformatics pipeline used for in-vivo bulk FOODIE sequencing data.
+It pre-processes raw data from FastQ inputs, aligns the reads, computes conversion rates of cytosines, and calls footprints of transcription factors.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the